Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 BUT, i was(still) using nginx for the requests handling part and i asked myself, if that service logs basically access-logs, why not use it to collect metrics directly ? (fair enough right ?).

-So, adding "analytics"" system based on Nginx typically involves configuring Nginx to basically just log requests(with enough infos), process those logs to count views, ips, timing and possibly visualize the data.
+So, adding an "analytics system" based on Nginx typically involves configuring Nginx to basically just log requests (with enough of verbose infos), process those logs to count views, ips, timing and possibly visualize the data.

 ---